data2intelligence/collapsible_tree/README.md

 3. Next column should be normalized expression level of a gene.
 Here we use "CD8A" as an example, normalized by TPM.
 4. The last column is the number of cells in certain cell type.
     * Expression values and size of celltype are required for leaf nodes, while we provide a recursive function to calculate the weighted average expression level for root node and all internal nodes.

-TODO:

-1- maybe: + visualization of the mini data example above.

-2- tip for tree v7;